gensort Data Generator

 Standard Documentation

-If the gensort program does not recognize its command line parameters, it prints the following to standard error:
+If the gensort program is invoked with no arguments or does not recognize its command line parameters, it prints the following to standard error:

 -a Generate ascii records required for PennySort or JouleSort.